RMS Aquitania: Interwar career

-In June 1919, Aquitania ran a Cunard "austerity service" between Southampton and New York.
+In June 1919, Aquitania ran a Cunard "austerity service" between Southampton, Cherbourg, and New York.
 In December of that year Aquitania was docked at the Armstrong Whitworth yards in Newcastle to be refitted for post-war service.
 The ship was converted from coal burner to oil-fired, which greatly reduced the number of engine room crew required.Le Goff 1998 The original fittings and art pieces, removed when refitted for military use, were brought out of storage and re-installed.
 At some point during this time, a new wheelhouse was constructed above the original one as the officers had complained about the visibility over the ship's bow.
 The second wheelhouse can be seen in later pictures of the era and the original wheelhouse area below had the windows plated in.